 More companies than ever are looking to offer incentives to their employees in the form of share ownership.
 Research has shown that employee-owned businesses are faster growing, more productive and more profitable, so it’s no surprise that these schemes are so popular.
 If you’re thinking of setting up a company share option plan (CSOP), it’s important to take expert legal advice to make sure it’s the right route to take.
 If you set up a formal plan both your company and your employees can obtain significant tax breaks.

 So, what do you need to weigh up before setting up a CSOP?
-Are you eligible, what are the formal requirements, and should you take the plunge?
+Are you eligible, what are the formal requirements and qualifying conditions, and should you set one up?

 Jump to: